Small Turtles Carry Salmonella

 Turtles carry the Salmonella infection on their shell surface and outer skin, highlighting the importance of abstaining from touching them.
 Additional reptiles, as well as amphibians, can carry and spread Salmonella.

-If you or a loved one has become infected with Salmonella, the Arizona lawyers of Phillips Law Group are here to help.
+If you or a loved one has become infected with Salmonella, the Phoenix personal injury lawyers of Phillips Law Group are here to help.
 Simply submit you information to the right for a Free Case Review.